Conference papers and presentations

 Batch and semi-batch processes contribute substantially to the global production of chemicals and consumer products, and have always dominated consumer product and pharmaceutical production.
 Now, as chemical companies move towards high value-added specialty chemicals, batch processes have achieved a renewed prominence throughout the chemical process industries.
 The rapid development of an efficient process to manufacture a new or modified product within an existing batch manufacturing facility is critical for success.

-Advanced Process Modelling (APM) brings new capabilities to rigorous batch process optimisation of reaction, crystallization and solids processes.
-Model-based engineering empowers the engineer to explore, evaluate and optimise alternative operating policies, making it possible to enhance product quality, minimise batch time to increase throughput subject to quality and other constraints, and optimise recipes for different equipment or product qualities.
+Advanced Process Modelling (APM) brings new capabilities to rigorous batch process optimization of reaction, crystallization and solids processes.
+Model-based engineering empowers the engineer to explore, evaluate and optimize alternative operating policies, making it possible to enhance product quality, minimise batch time to increase throughput subject to quality and other constraints, and optimize recipes for different equipment or product qualities.

 This work advocates APM technology as the basis for an integrated batch process development methodology that can complement and enhance laboratory and pilot scale experimentation.
 We aim to demonstrate this through the steps required for model-based engineering of batch processes including: